mezis/mezis.github.com/_posts/2012-08-12-haml-vs-erb.md

 Erb will be easier to tackle by inexperienced/cheap devs, mostly because it feels similar to what you'll see in PHP or other platforms, hence Hassan's comment above I suppose.
 (as a side note, significant whitespace is rarely an issue in my experience---only very junior devs still use tabs)

-Haml on the other hand has the advantage of compactness---it's leaner if you will, without being obsure.
+Haml on the other hand has the advantage of **compactness**---it's leaner if you will, without being obsure.
+It has roughly a *2:1* character ratio to ERb.
 It's more top-down-readable.
 It feels like code, and not like a hackity-hack templating engine.
-It's quicker to write.
+It's way quicker to write.

-Importantly, it also makes you DOM transparently visible in your code.
+Importantly, it also makes you DOM transparently visible in your code—and enforces it.
+Let me stress that: HAML guarantees **you won't forget closing tags**.

-In my opinion: if quality and low technical debt are important to you (i.e. if you're working on your company's product and not on consultancy work), Haml is the way to go.
+In my opinion: if quality and low technical debt are important to you (i.e. if you're working on your company's product and not on consultancy work), and you can accept a slight learning curve, Haml is the way to go.

-If your team is inexperienced (or outsourced), keep using Erb.
+If your team is inexperienced (or outsourced, or has a high turnover), keep using ERb.

+Agree?
+Disagree?
+This is a hot topic, bordering on flame bait... so feel free to comment!

 [Sass]: http://sass-lang.com/